fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_46.jpg)

-Figure 6.46: The output, which simply prints the arguments
+Caption: The output, which simply prints the arguments

 You can use `partial` to transform this function to take fewer arguments.
 This can be done in two ways, mainly, bypassing the arguments